AmbulnzLLC/frontend-challenge/README.md

 You can use any library/framework/plugin you want.

-Please use some template library (http://handlebarsjs.com/, http://mustache.github.io/, ...).
+Please use some template library (http://handlebarsjs.com/, http://mustache.github.io/, ...) or a template engine from the framework.

-The application must be single page and JS-based using AngularJS (1.x is fine if not familiar with 2.x) or ReactJS.
+The application must be single page and JS-based using Angular (1.x is fine if not familiar with >= 2.x) or ReactJS.
 That means that I load just one html file, if you want to add some navigation you have to implement it via JS.

 If you can display discounts for pizzas it's a plus.